-Supplemental Materials include graphic organizers, a PowerPoint of political cartoons, links to resources on other sites, and a list of recommended print resources.
+Supplemental Materials include graphic organizers, a slideshow of political cartoons, links to resources on other sites, and a list of recommended print resources.

 Responding to Terrorism: Challenges for Democracy

-This unit provides extensive reading for students.
+The readings prepare students to consider the complexities of the U.S. response to terrorism.
 Part I of the reading traces the history and evolution of terrorism, showing how tactics and objectives have changed.
-Part II looks at the threat terrorism poses today both in the United States and around the world.
-Part III explores the U.S. response to terrorism and the issues that complicate the response.
+Part II looks at the threat that terrorism poses in the United States and around the world.
+Part III explores the U.S. responses to terrorism and the issues that complicate the response.

 The Choices Role Play